Asian shares mostly lower as North Korean tensions simmer

 ANALYST VIEWPOINT: "The markedly unusual move had been explained as a reaction towards North Korea's provocations and has fueled concerns that further tensions may emerge.
 Certainly with the hardening of the stance by the new U.S. leader, the concern could very much be justified," Jingyi Pan of IG said in a commentary.

-TOSHIBA: Shares in Toshiba Corp. slipped 1.9 percent by midday Tuesday, ahead of the possible release of its earnings report for April-December, which has been delayed twice already.
+TOSHIBA: Shares in Toshiba Corp. slipped 3.2 percent ahead of the possible release of its earnings report for April-December, which has been delayed twice already.
 Further delay could result in the troubled electronics and energy giant being de-listed.

 WALL STREET'S LEAD: Overnight trading offered scant direction, drifting between small gains and losses ahead of the Good Friday holiday.
 The Standard & Poor's 500 index gained 0.1 percent to 2,357.16 and the Dow Jones industrial average was steady at 20,658.02.
 The Nasdaq composite index added 0.1 percent, to 5,880.93.

-ENERGY: Benchmark crude oil added 2 cents to $53.10 a barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark crude oil fell 10 cents to $52.98 a barrel in electronic trading on the New York Mercantile Exchange.
 It closed higher Monday for the fifth day in a row, adding 84 cents, or 1.6 percent, to $53.08 a barrel.
-Brent crude, the standard for international oil prices, gained 6 cents to $56.04 a barrel.
+Brent crude, the standard for international oil prices, lost 7 cents to $55.91 a barrel.
 It jumped 74 cents, or 1.3 percent, to $55.98 a barrel in London.

 Comments